 6. What is the timeline for NG9-1-1 Readiness?

-As mandated by the CRTC, components of the NG9-1-1 Core Services (NGCS) are to be phased in starting 30 March 2021.
-However, the NCGS relying on the new NG9-1-1 GIS Data Model and Common Civic Addressing format are NOT required at that time and are targeted to be implemented on or before 30 March 2024.
-The goal is to set and approve the new NG9-1-1 GIS Data Model and Common Addressing standard for Canada in 2021.
+On 14 June 2021 the CRTC issued Telecom Decision CRTC 2021-199 with new deadlines, stating that certain components of the NG9-1-1 Core Services (NGCS) are to be phased in starting 1 March 2022.
+However, the NGCS relying on the new NG9-1-1 GIS Data Model and Common Civic Addressing format are NOT required at that time; instead, they are targeted to be implemented in the 2024/2025 with the future implementation of geospatial call routing.
+The goal is to set and approve the new NG9-1-1 GIS Data Model and Common Addressing standard for Canada by Q2-2022 or sooner.

-In January 2021, the Emergency Service Working Group (ESWG) will begin planning the move from the current routing method for wireless 9-1-1 calls to geospatial call routing for both wired and wireless calls.
+In January 2021, the Emergency Service Working Group (ESWG) established ESTF0095 - Change from ESRD to Geodetic Location Call Routing, which is task designed to determine the requirements and logistics around the move from the current routing method for wireless 9-1-1 calls to geospatial call routing for both wired and wireless calls.

 As with implementation timelines for NG9-1-1 voice and texting, GIS and Common Address Standards timelines will be set through the CRTC.
-Projected timelines are Q4-2023 / Q1-2024 to coincide with the implementation of geo-routing of wireless calls.
-However, this timeline may change based on the pending proceedings regarding date extensions recently issued by the CRTC in response to COVID-19.
+Projected timelines are 2024/2025 to coincide with the implementation of future geospatial call routing.

 7. What will happen if I cannot meet the new standard?

 If you cannot adjust your GIS dataset to meet NG9-1-1 requirements in time for the transition, you may have to rely on contracting a third-party to compile and/or maintain the GIS data layers needed for NG9-1-1.
-Once the standards are ready later this year, or early 2021, a decision should be made whether to handle this locally or with the help of a contracted third-party resource.
+Once the standards are ready in 2022, a decision should be made whether to handle this locally or with the help of a contracted third-party resource.

 NG9-1-1 service relies on telecommunications device location data to route 9-1-1 calls to the appropriate PSAP.
 Unless someone provides accurate and authoritative GIS data, your PSAP(s) may be unable to effectively support NG9-1-1 service requirements and public expectations.

 There will never be a “final” version.
-Like any standard, each evolves and changes to meet technology and operational expectations.
 The NENA GIS standard is a living document and is expected to evolve over time much like the NENA i3 standard, upon which NG9-1-1 is designed.

-The existing NG9-1-1 GIS Data Model and Common Canadian Addressing standards as currently established for the United States are stable, providing a sound foundation for Canadian implementations, except for a few extensions to meet specific Canadian requirements such as postal codes vs zip codes, bilingual street names, etc. These features already exist in the Canadian 9-1-1 model and will continue in NG9-1-1.
+The existing version of the NG9-1-1 GIS Data Model and Common Canadian Addressing standard (established for the United States) are stable, providing a sound foundation for Canadian implementations, except for a few extensions to meet specific Canadian requirements such as postal codes vs zip codes, bilingual street names, etc. These features already exist in the Canadian 9-1-1 model and will continue in NG9-1-1.

 There are numerous sources for NG9-1-1 and GIS information including: